AD Connector Communication Flow and Troubleshooting

 Note: The Digicert domains resolve to various IP addresses based on a CDN and are subject to change.

-You can restart the AD Connector by restarting the OpenDNS Connector service on the connector server.
-Restarting the AD Connector triggers a full synchronization of AD objects (and not only the changes from the previous sync) to Secure Access.
+You can restart the Cisco AD Connector service on the AD Connector server.
+Restarting the Cisco AD Connector triggers a full synchronization of the AD Users and Groups, not only the changes from the previous sync to Secure Access.

-If your AD Connector is not in the Okay state, contact Support.
+If your Cisco AD Connector is not in the Okay state, contact Support.
+For more information, see Contact Cisco Secure Access Support.

 Change the Connector Account Password < AD Connector Communication Flow and Troubleshooting > AD Integration with Virtual Appliances